-With all the constraints identified, it is now easy to count the dimensionality of the physical phase space by noting that the original phase space, spanned by $E^A_{~i}$, $N$, $N^i$ and their momenta, is $2d^2$ dimensional.
+With all the constraints identified, it is now straightforward to count the dimensionality of the physical phase space by noting that the original phase space, spanned by $E^A_{~i}$, $N$, $N^i$ and their momenta, is $2d^2$ dimensional.
 Due to the first-class algebra \eqref{full_alg}, all the constraints $\Jcal^{AB}$, $\Rcal,$ and $\Rcal_i$ are first class.
-It can also easily be verified that the bracket of $P$ and $P_i$ with all other constraints is zero, implying that they also are first-class.
-Since each of the $d(d+3)/2$ first-class constraints reduce the phase-space dimension by 2, the final phase space has $2d^2-2\times d(d+3)/2=d(d-3)$ dimensions corresponding to the degrees of freedom of a massless spin-2 field in $d$ dimensions.
+It can also easily be verified that the bracket of $P$ and $P_i$ with all other constraints is zero, implying that they are also first-class.
+Since each of the $d(d+3)/2$ first-class constraints reduces the phase-space dimension by 2, the final phase space has $2d^2-2\times d(d+3)/2=d(d-3)$ dimensions, corresponding to the degrees of freedom of a massless spin-2 field in $d$ dimensions.